jms301/ANUpdaterUK/README.md

 > [!CAUTION]
 > The dev server **WILL** connect to and modify data in the Action Network account you give it an API key for!

+nb.
+The postcode constituency data is licensed by ONS and Ordinance Survey see the LICENSE file for details.